 - It isn’t uncommon for these dogs to retain their baby teeth and need dental surgery to remove them once their adult teeth start to come in.

 The Alaskan KK comes in three sizes.
-While the smaller toy and mini types tend to have the large eyes and rounded features of small breed dogs, the standard Kai tends to look most like a true Husky.
+While the smaller mini types tend to have the large eyes and rounded features of small dog breed dogs, the standard Kai tends to look most like a true Husky.
 “Alaskan Klee Kai” by Ded Pihto / CC BY-NC 2.0

 - Like Huskies, AKKs can have blue, brown, or yellow eyes or, sometimes, even two different colored eyes.